Michael-Anthony-Aguirre/IDX-Exchange-DA-Internship-2026/README.md

 ## Week 1 - Aggregation
 ### Objectives
 * Aggregate the monthly CRMLSListing and CRMLSSold files into 2 datasets.
-### How to Run
+### NOTES
-Set the filepath of `os.chdir(r"...")` (Cell 1) to the folder containing the monthly CSV files.
-"CRMLSListing_1.csv" and "CRMLSSold_1.csv" will be output to the same folder as the other CSVs.
+* In the code provided, the first instance of "dataset_folder" is set to "monthly data" subfolder within the "datasets" folder.
+The path is then set to the "datasets" folder itself in the very last block when saving the dataframes as CSVs.
+This is for organization purposes, separating the 60 monthly data CSVs from the primary CSVs of aggregated data that will be iterated upon going forward.

 ## Weeks 2-3 - Structuring & Validation
 ### Objectives